I tend to think of Influence Psychology as operating from three perspectives:

 Some of these thought patterns operate at a very unconscious level.
 We are at least aware of some of our beliefs and values but very few people are aware of the unconscious filters I call Personal Influence patternsthey form the basis of a personal persuasion psychology.

-Take a look at the book reviews on the left, there are links to information about Persuasion Psychology and how to have Responsive Customers in those reviews.
+Take a look at the book reviews in the FREE section in the navigation bar at the top of this page, there are links to information about Persuasion Psychology and how to have Responsive Customers in those reviews.